Television in the United Kingdom: Regulation

 In 2008, Ofcom issued fines to the total of £7.7m.
 This included £5.67m of fines to ITV companies, including a £3m fine to LWT over voting irregularities on Saturday Night Takeaway, and fines totalling £495,000 to the BBC.
 Ofcom said phone-in scandals had contributed significantly to the fine totals.

 The Committee for Advertising Practice (CAP, or BCAP) is the body contracted by Ofcom to create and maintain the codes of practice governing television advertising.
 The Broadcast Advertising Codes (or the TV codes) are accessible on CAP's web site.
 The Codes cover advertising standards (the TV Code), guidance notes, scheduling rules, text services (the Teletext Code) and interactive television guidance.
 The main sections of the TV Code concern compliance, programmes and advertising, unacceptable products, political and controversial issues, misleading advertising, harm and offence, children, medicines, treatments, health claims and nutrition, finance and investments, and religion.

 The Advertising Standards Authority is an independent body responsible for resolving complaints relating to the advertising industry within the UK.
 It is not government funded, but funded by a levy on the advertising industry.
 It ensures compliance with the Codes created by CAP.
 The ASA covers all forms of advertising, not just television advertisements.
 The ASA can refer problematic adverts to Ofcom, since the channels carrying the adverts are ultimately responsible for the advertising content, and are answerable to Ofcom.
 Ofcom can issue fines or revoke broadcast licences if necessary.

 Licensing

-In the United Kingdom and the Crown dependencies, a television licence is required to receive any publicly broadcast television service, or for using BBC iPlayer.
+In the United Kingdom and the Crown dependencies (though not the British Overseas Territories), a television licence is required to receive any publicly broadcast television service, or for using BBC iPlayer.
 This includes the commercial channels, cable and satellite transmissions, Internet-streamed channels, and applies regardless of the technology used to view.
 The money from the licence fee is used to provide radio, television and Internet content for the BBC, Welsh-language television programmes for S4C, monitoring of global mass media, nine orchestras and performing groups, technical research, and contributions to broadband roll out.
 The fee is classified as a hypothecated tax rather than a subscription.
 The BBC gives the following figures for expenditure of licence fee income per month in 2021/2022: